“We are living in a time where people hear with their eyes and think with their feelings.” – Ravi Zacharias

 It is no secret that there is a lot to the Bible.
 Thousands of years of history, the law, the prophets, and the New Testament.
 It all works together to tell the story of creation and humanity.
 Yet, parts of it can be difficult to understand and apply correctly.
 God’s people down through the ages have endeavored to do so, and must continue.

-It should be of great comfort to the believer that Jesus, before He ascended back into heaven, took the time to explain the mysteries of God to His disciples.
+It should be of great comfort to believers that Jesus, before He ascended back into heaven, took the time to explain the mysteries of God to His disciples.
 We are told that for those to whom He appeared on the road to Emmaus on the first Easter, “beginning with Moses and with all the prophets, He explained to them the things concerning Himself in all the Scriptures.”
 (Luke 24:27) (AKA the best Bible study in the history of the world!)

-Application: We can trust what God says in His word, because it has been tested and proven.
+Application: You can trust what God says in His word, because it has been tested and proven.
 God’s decrees and will are not a mystery.
 We must apply ourselves to learn what He has revealed.

 So what does all this mean?

 If we have wrong beliefs, thought patterns, priorities or actions, digging into Scripture with the intent to learn what God has to say will correct those.
 By that, I do not mean proof-texting isolated verses out of context to back up what we already believe.
-I do mean, letting Scripture speak for itself and committing to learning the whole counsel of God (Acts 20:27).
+I do mean letting Scripture speak for itself and committing to learning the whole counsel of God (Acts 20:27).

-What are your thoughts on this subject?
 Have you seen your own life or that of someone you know be transformed by God’s word?
 Please share any comments or questions!
 Thanks for reading.